 Galleria Borghese, also known in English as Borghese Gallery, is housed in the Villa Borghese, a beautiful and elegant mansion.
 It is one of the most renowned art museums in the world.
 The building’s gardens are also a popular attraction and the third largest park in Rome.

-The Borghese Gallery (Galleria Borghese), located in the gardens of the Villa Borghese, is one of the most renowned art museums in the world.
-The gallery exhibits a large part of the collection begun by Cardinal Scipione Borghese (nephew of Pope Paul V) between 1576 and 1633.
+The gallery features an important part of the collection begun by Cardinal Scipione Borghese (nephew of Pope Paul V), between 1576 and 1633.

-Metro: Piazza di Spagna, line A.
+Metro station: Piazza di Spagna, line A.

-Bus: lines 5, 19, 52, 53, 63, 86, 88, 92, 95, 116, 204, 217, 231, 360,490, 491, 495, 630, 910 and 926.
+Buses: 5, 19, 52, 53, 63, 86, 88, 92, 95, 116, 204, 217, 231, 360,490, 491, 495, 630, 910 and 926.